 Few things in life are better than a prime rib roast.
 This ultimate cut of beef is a holiday favorite and something wonderful, but also one of the most expensive foods you can buy.
 To treat this right and to get the most out of your investment requires the right cooking method.
-This means taking it to the grill to get extra flavor from a little smoke and utilize the grills great roasting capabilities.
+This means taking it to the grill to utilize the grill's great roasting capabilities and get extra flavor from a little smoke.Continue to 2 of 10 below.

 The first thing to consider with this grilling method is the size of your grill.
-Most... full-sized grills can accommodate a three bone rib roast (5 to 6 pounds), but a larger roast will take up a lot of space and since this is an indirect cooking method the grill area needs to be at least twice the size of the roast you are going to grill.
-Makes sure to measure the space available before you buy a roast.
+Most full-sized grills can accommodate a three-bone rib roast (5 to 6 pounds), but a larger roast will take up a lot of space—and since this is an indirect cooking method, the grill area needs to be at least twice the size of the roast.
+Make sure to measure the space before you buy a roast.

 - Fuel for your grill